Written by Tanya Zhang

 You might be perusing your closet, looking for new accessories to adorn and compliment your outfit.
 Perhaps you've heard or seen bolo ties in the movies or within your circles and want to learn more about the official neckwear of New Mexico state.
 This accessory in western wear comes with a rich history, origin, and cultural roots.

 We'll break down everything there is to know about how to wear a bolo tie and when is the appropriate time to do so in this guide.
-Here is a separate guide on different ways to tie a tie.
+Here is a separate guide on different ways to tie a tie, such as the Half Windsor knot.

 What is a Bolo Tie?